mepurser/Hangman/README.md

     - Parameters: None
     - Returns: ScoreForms.
     - Description: Returns all Scores in the database (unordered).

- - **get_user_scores**
-    - Path: 'scores/user/{user_name}'
-    - Method: GET
-    - Parameters: user_name
-    - Returns: ScoreForms.
-    - Description: Returns all Scores recorded by the provided player (unordered).
-    Will raise a NotFoundException if the User does not exist.

  - **get_active_game_count**
     - Path: 'games/active'